New Jersey Fires

 Recommendations

-Public Awareness: Residents are advised to be mindful of fire traffic and potential smoke impacts.
+Public Awareness: Residents are advised to avoid outdoor burning and pay extra attention to extinguishing potential sparks, such as cigarette butts.
+Lawn equipment can also cause sparks if it comes into contact with the dry ground.
 It is crucial to have an emergency plan in place and to clear dead brush from properties to reduce the risk of catastrophic fires.
-The Forest Fire Service urges the public to exercise caution, properly dispose of smoking materials, and adhere strictly to the Stage 2 fire restrictions.

 Resources